 Related Article: Top 10 Open Source Containerization DevOps Tools

 Most of the developers who are in the industry already would have heard about GitHub, but it also frustrates a lot of developers till date on what exactly is it intended for.
 All that being said, yet a lot of people don’t really understand what it does.
-GitHub is an awesome SCM tool that helps bring teams get together in the process of resolving problems with the code changes that they bring in to the existing code.
+GitHub is an awesome SCM tool that helps bring teams to get together in the process of resolving problems with the code changes that they bring in to the existing code.
 They move ideas forward, learn from each other along the whole way.
 GitHub an amazing SCM tool which lies on the same grounds of Git and the others is also the best places to share code with Friends, Colleagues and etc. GitHub has also seen a lot of user acceptance along with the other SCM tools being available in the market for years.

 Following are some of the advantages of using GitHub, let us now take a look at each and every one of them: